-OH/ A/ODE Requirements Hybrid/Onsite Plan \boxtimes Enroll all students (including foreign exchange students) following All students will be enrolled as per ODE guidelines. the standard Oregon Department of Education guidelines.
-The temporary suspension of the 10-day drop rule does not change the rules for the initial enrollment date for students: The ADM enrollment date for a student is the first day of the student's actual attendance.
-10-day drops for non-attendance will not be in place if the student is Are identified as high-risk, or otherwise considered to be part of a population vulnerable to infection with COVID-19, or A student with fewer than 10 days of absence at the beginning of the school year may be counted in membership prior to the first day of attendance, but not prior to the first calendar day of the school year.
-If a student does not attend during the first 10 session days of school, the student's ADM enrollment date must reflect the student's actual first day of attendance.
-Students who were anticipated to be enrolled, but who do not attend at any time must not be enrolled and submitted in Have COVID-19 symptoms for 10 consecutive school days or longer.
-Student attendance policies and procedures will account and allow for students attending in-person, working remotely at home, or some combination to address any family health and safety concerns.
-Students and families will be given the option to enroll in fully online distance learning or hybrid learning.
-Students enrolled in hybrid learning will participate in in- ADM.
-If a student has stopped attending for 10 or more days, districts must continue to try to engage the student.
+- Enroll all students (including foreign exchange students) following the standard Oregon Department of Education guidelines. - The temporary suspension of the 10-day drop rule does not change the rules for the initial enrollment date for students: - The ADM enrollment date for a student is the first day of the student's actual attendance. - A student with fewer than 10 days of absence at the beginning of the school year may be counted in membership prior to the first day of attendance, but not prior to the first calendar day of the school year. - If a student does not attend during the first 10 session days of school, the student's ADM enrollment date must reflect the student's actual first day of attendance. - Students who were anticipated to be enrolled, but who do not attend at any time must not be enrolled and submitted in ADM. - If a student has stopped attending for 10 or more days, districts must continue to try to engage the student.
 At a minimum, districts must attempt to contact these students and their families weekly to either encourage attendance or receive confirmation that the student has transferred or has withdrawn from school.
-This includes students who were scheduled to start the school year, but who have not yet attended. person learning four days each week and online instruction one day each week.
-Students identified as at-risk or in need of additional, focused support will be provided necessary supports for success.
-Hybrid learning and distance learning opportunities will be separated so each group will have individualized staff to When enrolling a student from another school, schools must request documentation from the prior school within 10 days of enrollment per OAR 581-021-0255 to make all parties aware of the transfer.
+This includes students who were scheduled to start the school year, but who have not yet attended. - When enrolling a student from another school, schools must request documentation from the prior school within 10 days of enrollment per OAR 581-021-0255 to make all parties aware of the transfer.
 Documentation obtained directly from the family does not relieve the school of this responsibility.
-After receiving documentation from another school that a student has enrolled, drop that student from your roll. provide appropriate support for each format.
-Design attendance policies to account for students who do not attend in-person due to student or family health and safety concerns.
-When a student has a pre-excused absence or COVID-19 absence, the school district should reach out to offer support at least weekly until the student has resumed their education.
-When a student is absent beyond 10 days and meets the criteria for continued enrollment due to the temporary suspension of the 10 day drop rule, continue to count them as absent for those days and include those days in your Cumulative ADM reporting.
+After receiving documentation from another school that a student has enrolled, drop that student from your roll. - Design attendance policies to account for students who do not attend in-person due to student or family health and safety concerns. - When a student has a pre-excused absence or COVID-19 absence, the school district should reach out to offer support at least weekly until the student has resumed their education. - When a student is absent beyond 10 days and meets the criteria for continued enrollment due to the temporary suspension of the 10 day drop rule, continue to count them as absent for those days and include those days in your Cumulative ADM reporting.